labseven/ComSci-BlackDeath/reports/updated_final_report.md

 Figure 2: Population in each state in the entire network

 To validate that our model can accurately simulate disease spread though the network, we ran the model with a sweep of parameters and analyzed the results.
 Figure 2 shows global population state for one set of parameters (chosen to make a representative graph).
+Different parameters make a qualitatively similar graph, with different slopes.s

 The number of not yet susceptible people drops rapidly as cities in the simulation get infected and the number of susceptible and infected people increases.
 As people start to die, and with less people to infect, the number of not yet susceptible people stabilizes.